samdze/godot-gameshell/README.md

 ## How to make Godot games work

+Clockwork OS v0.5 is required.
+Lima drivers are recommended for best performance.

 Your Godot game will probably not work out of the box on the GameShell, a few tweaks are usually needed.
 Here are listed the details you should be aware of and the guidelines to follow to have your game up and running!

 1. Create a new export preset, call it GameShell or however you like.
-    Disable the `64 Bits` option and select the custom templates you can download from this repository.
-The zip contains two files, `godot.x11.debug.32` is the debug build and `godot.x11.opt.32` is te release one.
+    Disable the `64 Bits` option and fill the custom template fields with the contents of the file you can download from this repository.
+The zip contains two files, `godot.x11.debug.32` is the debug build and `godot.x11.opt.32` is the release one.
     If you don't plan to release the game on the GameShell exclusively, it is a good idea to create a custom feature for it.
     <p align="middle">
     <img src="https://i.imgur.com/cwTHUd6.png" />